Ouxsoft/LHTML/README.md

-# LHTML5 Spec
+# LHTML Standard

-March 2020 Edition
+Version 1.0.0

 ## Introduction
+***L***iving ***HTML*** (LHTML) is a customizable markup-based templating engine.

+In short, it turns a string into a Document Object Model that it searches using Xpath query.
+Nodes that match are instantiated as objects using a specified class.
+Next, it iterates through these objects calling specified methods from these objects.
+Afterwards, it returns the generated dynamic markup.

-Living HTML5 (LHTML5) turns markup into objects that collaborate to make even better markup.
-Anyone familiar with HTML5 should find LHTML5 a breeze.
+Anyone familiar with HTML5 should find LHTML a breeze.
 Let's dive right in!

 ### Copyright notice
-Copyright (c) 2017-present Matthew Heroux
+Copyright (c) 2017-present Ouxsoft

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ### Conformance
-A conforming implementation of LHTML5 must fulfill all normative requirements.
+A conforming implementation of LHTML must fulfill all normative requirements.
 Conformance requirements are described in this document via both descriptive assertions and key words with clearly defined meanings.

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY ", and "OPTIONAL" will be used as defined in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).
 When used with the normative RFC2119 meanings, they will be all uppercase.
 Occurrences of these words in lowercase comprise normal prose usage, with no normative implications.